MatthewBayfield/unigrade/README.md

 for example a module code or year; or short strings separated by a comma, for example a student name.
 Thus, there are no long user inputs, thereby improving the user experience, and minimising the risk of error in line with the program goals.

 Also throughout the program, user inputs, in particular those for updating and retrieving information from the unigrade google sheet, are typically required to be confirmed by the user, who can then change the input if necessary, as many times as they wish.
-This allows the user to correct any mistakes in their inputs before proceeding with any process, thus reducing the risk of human error, and the time wasted repeating whole process again.
+This allows the user to correct any mistakes in their inputs before proceeding with any process, thus reducing the risk of human error, and the time wasted repeating the whole process again.
 On the whole this user confirmation feature does provide an additional level of input validation, and gives the user the confidence to input data without the fear of making a mistake.

 The screenshots below show examples of the different types of user input and the input confirmation feature.